Bhu Varaha Swamy temple: Legend

+A unique tradition of the temple involves Hazrath Syed Sha Rahmathulla Shuttari, a revered Sufi saint who settled in Killai.
+He was granted 400 acres of land by Nawab Mohammad Ali Walajah.
+The Dargah trustee later sought assistance from a local tahsildar, Uppu Venkatarao, to demarcate the land, and in gratitude, 26 acres were permanently leased to the Sri Bhoo Varaha Swamy Temple Trust.
+This gesture of goodwill laid the foundation for a tradition of mutual respect.
+During the Masi Maham festival, the temple procession halts at the Dargah, where both communities exchange offerings—Tulsi leaves and a silk shawl from the temple, and rice, dry fruits, and prayers from the Dargah.
+This longstanding practice is a testament to the enduring harmony between Hindus and Muslims in the region.

 History

-The existence of Bhuvaraha Swamy temple by medieval cColas and other existing constructions and the rajagopura was done by the Vijayanagara Empire.
+The existence of Bhuvaraha Swamy temple by medieval Cholas and other existing constructions and the rajagopura was done by the Vijayanagara Empire.

 The temple was expanded by Thanjavur Nayak king Achuthappa Nayak (1560–1614 CE).
 The life size image of the king and his brothers are found in the sixteen pillared hall of the temple.
 An epigraph dated 1068 in the nearby Shiva temples indicates gifts by Virarajendra Chola (1063–1070 CE) to the Varaha shrine.
 Another inscription dated at 1100 by Kulothunga Chola I (1070–1120 CE) indicates a gift of a village to the temple, where the presiding deity is referred as Varaha Alvar.
 The later inscriptions are from Vijayanagara kings of the 14th century like Virupaksha Raya II (1465–1485 CE) dated 1471 CE, Sriranga I (1572–1586 CE), Venkata II (1586–1614 CE) indicating various gifts to the temple.
-The most notable contributions of the temple were from Achuthappa Nayak (1560–1614 CE) who built the sixteen pilla red Purushasuktha Mandapa along with other smaller shrines of the temple.
+The most notable contributions of the temple were from Achuthappa Nayak who built the sixteen pillared Purushasuktha Mandapa along with other smaller shrines of the temple.
 The Zamindars of Udayarpalayam have contributed to the temple by offering costly jewels and commissioned additional structures, notably Udayavar Mandapam.